finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Deck Editor: Edit Deck List in the Deck Save Menu
 - Networking: Vertical layout for Lobby
 - Decks: Add extra tags (\*CMDR\* for .txt; sideboards for .dec and .ydk)
+- Decks: Show error(s) when a card is not found

 ## Icebox
 - Game-Play: Log all Player actions
 - Fix: Open PDF fails outside of the Unity Editor
-- Integration: Database for user-created card games, with in-app automation to upload and download from this database
 - Tech: Clear CgsNetPlayer on restart
 - Tech: Pooling to improve performance of opening stack viewer
 - Tech: Replace SwipeManager
-- Tech: Amazon App Store
 - Tech: Google Play Instant
 - Tech: Automate store images through Fastlane
 - Tech: Upgrade json schema version from v4 to v7
 - Tech: Use AllDecks.json for default games
 - Tech: SonarQube Scans
 - Integration: Automate game upload
-- Usability: Alt-text with button name appears when hovering mouse over a button
+- Accessibility: Alt-text with button name appears when hovering mouse over a button
 - Platforms: Networking on WebGL
 - Integration: Android Search Bar Widget
 - Game-Play: Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)